MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-protect.md

 ﻿---
 title: Protect VMs deployed on Azure Stack | Microsoft Docs
-description:  Guidelines on how to protect virtual machines deployed on Azure Stack.
+description: Guidelines on how to protect VMs deployed on Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs